ajwills72/critical-thinking/docs/EvaluatingRisk.md

 0.2% of people [read
 more](http://en.wikipedia.org/wiki/List_of_preventable_causes_of_death).
 This gives us an odds ratio of 18/0.2 = 90 --- smoking is 90 times
-more likely to kill you than driving a car (much more than that, actually, because these figures are from the USA, where only a minority smoke, but most adults drive regularly.
+more likely to kill you than a motor vehicle (much more than that, actually, because these figures are from the USA, where only a minority smoke, but most adults drive regularly).

 A common response to this kind of calculation is: